neighborhoods/KojoWorkerDecoratorComponentFitness/README.md

 Almost identical to [Success Worker](#success-worker), only difference is the worker name.
 The worker is named `CustomWorkerName`, not `Worker`.
 This example shows that Buphalo templates work with any worker name.

+### Rescheduling Decorator

+This component has a worker logging a message.
+The Rescheduling Decorator is added to the default decorator stack.
+The Rescheduling Decorator completes the job and adds schedules it again.
+Only Symfony DI parameters without a default value are defined.

+After scheduling a job of this type, the job should complete successfully and be removed after a minute.
+Every time the job completes successfully a new job of the same time should be scheduled to start 10 seconds delayed.

 ## Setup